djhardcore007/synthetic_image_analysis/readme.md

 The ability to generate synthetic data creates new opportunities to include training data generation as part of a closed-loop training process.

+The overarching goal of the project is to develop algorithms and methodologies to help improve synthetic data generation in order to improve model performance.

 # Task
 The task is to detect planes in satellite images.
 There are three level tasks, including: